htbrown/shift/README.md

 ## Database

-Database needs to be called Shift and needs to have the following tables:
+Database needs to be called `shift` and needs to have the following tables:

 - guilds
 - users